Rex A. Cyphers, P.E., Principal, COO

 - ASTM International - Award of Appreciation for the development and publication of ASTM E3069-17, Standard Guide for Evaluation and Rehabilitation of Mass Masonry Walls

-Over the past ten years, Rex has authored and co-authored numerous articles published in technical journals and frequently appears at national conferences to present his publications.
+Over the past several years, Rex has authored and co-authored numerous articles published in technical journals and frequently appears at national conferences to present his publications.
 Many of his publications and presentations focus heavily on the building envelope from the design phase, proactively working to prevent design problems, to the rehabilitation and repair phase, correcting issues that commonly plague the building envelope, such as water infiltration.
-His most recent publication at the 13th Canadian Masonry Symposium in Halifax, Nova Scotia, in June 2017 was titled "Performance of Historic Mass Masonry Walls Utilizing In-situ Measurements," which was co-authored with Annette Cyphers, P.E., Director of Facilities Planning and Construction at the University of Virginia, and Jodi Knorowski, P.E., Project Engineer at WDP.
+One of his recent publications was titled "Performance of Historic Mass Masonry Walls Utilizing In-situ Measurements," which was co-authored with Annette Cyphers, P.E., who was Director of Facilities Planning and Construction at the University of Virginia, and Jodi Knorowski, P.E., of WDP.